openmod/openmod-docs/content/development-guide/scheduling.md

 ## Best Practices
 If your task runs periodically, always ensure it stops running when your plugin gets unloaded.
 **Do not** use Thread.Sleep or similar blocking methods like non-async I/O methods in Tasks.
 These methods will block the thread and prevent other tasks from running.
-Always use the async Task methods instead, like `Task.Wait`.
+Always use the async Task methods instead, like `Task.Delay`.